 In Indiana, first responders—ambulance crews, firefighters, and emergency medical technicians—have strong protections from medical malpractice lawsuits.
-Being the first person on the scene of an accident or illness means making a number of decisions on the spot or without having all relevant information about an injury.
+Being the first person on the scene of an accident or illness means making a number of decisions on the spot and without having all relevant information about an injury.

 However, this protection is not absolute.
-First responders that do something extremely reckless or negligent could be liable, especially if the actions were intentional.
+First responders that do something extremely reckless or negligent could be liable, especially if their actions were intentional.
 Because first responders are generally employees of a particular facility, employers are legally and financially responsible for medical malpractice.

 Good Samaritan laws protect medical professionals from being sued if they offer assistance at an emergency (within reason).
 A doctor cannot be judged by medical malpractice rules for intervening in an emergency situation outside of a medical facility.
 In cases where the injured party has a doctor-patient relationship with the Good Samaritan doctor, however, the legal standard for medical malpractice remains in effect.

 Hospitals are generally responsible for a medical staff person’s medical malpractice in the emergency room (as long as it’s within the scope of the physicians’ responsibilities).